Etown-CS310/racepace3D/README.md

 ## Game Features

 ### Level Selection
-Different levels to play on in the racepace 3D game.
-These levels will have different enemies based on the different enviornment and biome that the levels are in.
+Different levels to play on in the RacePace3D game.
+These levels will have different enemies based on the different environment and biome that the levels are in.

 ### Level Unlocking
 The seperate levels will be unlocked through playing through and beating the previous levels.